 - we can store certain cookies on your device.
 We may place targeted advertising cookies (these allow us to tailor services we offer, specifically to you), analytical cookies (these are also known as performance cookies and measure/record your interaction with our site so we can make improvements) on your device.
 Please see the Cookie Settings section of our websites for more information on the different types of cookies we use, and their purpose.

 - The performance of a contract – This applies where you provide us with your personal data in order for us to provide you with a service (e.g. you ask us to create a customer account for you or you wish to purchase a product and we can manage the associated logistics).

 - Our legitimate interests –This applies where you provide us with your personal data and we use it to:

 - improve our products and services.
-By providing us with your personal data, we are able to better understand your needs and expectations when it comes to the products and services we offer.
-This understanding means we can improve our products and services so they match your needs.
-This might involve performing analytics on how you use our products, services, and websites/apps/devices and market research and surveys or trying out new functions which we think you might like based on what we know about you.
+We may use your personal data to better understand your needs and expectations when it comes to the products and services we offer.
+This understanding means we can improve our products and services so they better match your needs.
+This might involve performing analytics on how you use our products/ services, websites/apps/devices and market research and surveys or trying out new functions which we think you might like based on what we know about you.

 - better engage with you.
-Where you provide us with your personal data, we may use it to encourage you to be more actively engaged with our products and brands and increase your overall brand engagement and awareness.
+We may use your personal data to encourage you to be more actively engaged with our products and brands and increase your overall brand engagement and awareness.
 One way we do this is by tailoring the marketing communications we send you so that you receive the information most relevant to you.

-- prevent fraud.
-Where you provide us with your personal data, it means we can action any payment you make when you purchase any of our products and/or services, and importantly, check that your payment is free from fraud or other fraudulent or suspicious activity).
+- prevent fraud or criminal activity.
+We may use your personal data so we can action any payment you make when you purchase any of our products and/or services (including checking that your payment is free from fraud or other fraudulent or suspicious activity).